Scholarships and Assistantships

 Returning students are eligible to apply for Graduate and Research Assistant positions, as listed above.

 McCourt hires returning students as Teaching Assistants (TAs) for the academic year to help support faculty and students in the quantitative, economics, and data science courses.
-The pay is $23.00/hour for approximately 8-12 hours per week, and TAs are expected to hold office hours, answer questions, conduct recitations, grade assignments, and/or provide other support for faculty and students.
-Applications are collected during the summer; McCourt hires approximately 60 TAs per year.
+The pay is $23.50/hour for approximately 8-12 hours per week, and TAs are expected to hold office hours, answer questions, conduct recitations, grade assignments, and/or provide other support for faculty and students.
+Applications for Fall TAs are collected during the summer, while Spring TA applications are opened in the fall semester.
+McCourt hires approximately 60 TAs per year.

 The McCourt School Leadership Fellows Program is a year-long program to develop the leadership potential of outstanding returning McCourt students.
 The selected Leadership Fellows will take part in intensive training workshops in coaching and team-building during the summer.
 In the fall, Fellows will apply their skills to help incoming McCourt students and develop their own potential through community-building and individual identity exploration exercises.
 Throughout the year they will continue their personal development and build coaching skills through cohort-activities and continued engagement as they plan and lead activities for the McCourt community.
 Students will be able to apply in March to serve as a Fellow for the following year.